 The supply of capable evaluators trails the pace of AI innovation.
 A paper produced for Google DeepMind, opines: "[i]deally there would exist a rich ecosystem of model auditors providing broad coverage across different risk areas.
-(This ecosystem is currently under-developed.)"252 Research drawing on auditing experiences across sectors, including pharmaceuticals and aviation, "strongly supports training, standardization, and accreditation for third-party Al auditors."253 Many commenters addressed this point, observing that the ecosystem for AI
+(This ecosystem is currently under-developed.)"252 Research drawing on auditing experiences across sectors, including pharmaceuticals and aviation, "strongly supports training, standardization, and accred-Red-teaming - the practice of outside researchers using itation for third-party Al auditors."253 Many commenters addressed this point, observing that the ecosystem for AI